Sportitsu/Zarad/README.md

 #The Database
-Our Database is built using MongoDB, which holds the main three models, Clubs, Members, Tournaments
+Our Database is built using MongoDB, which holds the main three models, Clubs, Members, Tournaments, Admins

 ### Roadmap